 |Very overweight | high risk||0.54 – 0.57||0.58 – 0.62|

 |Morbidly obese | very high risk||> 0.58||> 0.63|

 Is this all I need to know?

 No, your WHtR alone does not tell you everything: an insulin resistance symptoms check provides more clarity.
-Fill it out the form below and I will send you the insulin resistance symptoms check.
-I will contact you within 2 working days to discuss your results and present you with a plan of action.
+Fill it out the form below and I will contact you to make an appointment for the insulin resistance symptoms check.